-I would like to take a course as an HSS/CS elective and believe that it fulfills the requirements, but it is not included in the list of Approved HSS/CS Courses.
-Can I still take the course to fulfill my HSS/CS requirements?
+I would like to take a course as an HSS/CS elective and believe that it fulfils the requirements, but it is not included in the list of Approved HSS/CS Courses.
+Can I still take the course to fulfil my HSS/CS requirements?

 If you are aware of a course you think should be on the list, please submit the course for consideration.
 Please note it can take 1-5 weeks for review.
 To submit the course for consideration, please email firstname.lastname@example.org with the following information:

 - Course code (e.g. ENG280H1)